 Languages Tests

 Just make sure that you pick the right test option.
-You will be given a choice between “Academic” and “General” exams.
-Choose the General option because it is for immigration purposes and you need it if you intend to apply for PR.
+You will choose between “Academic” and “General” exams.
+Choose the General option because it is for immigration purposes, and you need it if you intend to apply for PR.

 You should only choose the Academic option if you plan to continue your studies in Canada.
 An accepted French test you can take is the Test d'evaluation de francais.
-All of the tests mentioned above will mark you based on your language skills in reading, writing, speaking and listening.
-When you get your results they will be translated into the Canadian Language Benchmark.
-If you have a NOC level B job, you will need at least a 5 for your CLB.
+All the tests mentioned above will mark you based on your reading, writing, speaking, and listening language skills.
+When you get your results, they will be translated into the Canadian Language Benchmark.
+If you have a NOC level B job, you need a 5 for your CLB.

-The higher your NOC job level, the higher language score you will need.
-If you have an NOC TEER 0, 1 or 2 , you will need to get higher scores.
+The higher your NOC job level, the higher the language score will need.
+You will need to get higher scores if you have a NOC TEER 0, 1, or 2.

 Work Experience Requirements

-To apply for the CEC, you must have the right work experience in an NOC (National Occupational Classification) level TEER 0, 1 or 2
+To apply for the CEC, you must have the right work experience in a NOC (National Occupational Classification) level TEER 0, 1 or 2

 Make sure that you have the following:

-You can also have a job offer from a Canadian employer that must be for full-time employment of at least 30 hours a week and lasts for one year.
-When you have all your necessary documents, you can apply under Express Entry and create your profile.
-This will put you into the Express Entry pool based on your CRS (Comprehensive Ranking System) score.
+You can also have a job offer from a Canadian employer for at least 30 hours a week for one year.
+You can apply under Express Entry and create your profile when you have all your necessary documents.
+Based on your CRS (Comprehensive Ranking System) score will put you into the Express Entry pool.

 This CRS breaks down your application to give you a final number out of 1,200 based on your: